What your NHS pension statement isn’t telling you

 Lifetime Allowance

-The Finance Bill 2023/24 includes the measures needed to abolish the lifetime allowance from 6 April 2024.
+The Finance Bill 2023/24 included the measures needed to abolish the lifetime allowance from 6 April 2024.
 However, any lump sums paid from pensions that are in excess of £268,275 [25% of £1,073,100] remain subject to income tax.
 Those with either Fixed or Individual Protection are entitled to a higher pension commencement lump sum.

 McCloud judgment